e271828e/Flight.jl/docs/notes/design/tools/coinage_inventory.md

 # Coinage inventory

-The working list of coined terms for the spec rewrite (plan:
-`spec_rewrite_plan.md`, P0.2).
-It drives Phase 1.3 (first-use gloss + glossary
+The working list of the spec's coined terms.
+It governs the first-use gloss + glossary link per section and feeds `tools/check_glossary.jl`.
+A working
-link per section) and feeds `tools/check_glossary.jl`.
-A working document: the initial list comes from the Appendix D extraction plus a heuristic head-noun sweep of the body ("the X rule/sweep/law/…"), and it grows as the Phase 2/3 reading uncovers coinages the sweep missed.
+document: the initial list came from the Appendix D extraction plus a heuristic head-noun sweep of the body ("the X rule/sweep/law/…"), and it grows as later reading uncovers coinages the sweep missed.

 **Triage rule.** A coinage used in three or more places, or used far from its definition, gets a glossary entry (bucket C until approved).
 A one- or two-use